Checkmk/checkmk/doc/documentation/arch-comp-backup.rst

 * `mkbackup`: Manage Checkmk site and Checkmk Appliance system backups
 * `omd backup/restore`: Execute the actual site backup

-`omd` is responsible for managing the checkmk sites.
-Accordingly, it also provides the simple basic site backup mechanism for configurationless site backups.
+`omd` is responsible for managing the Checkmk sites.
+Accordingly, it also provides the simple basic site backup mechanism for executing site backups without the need to configure anything.

-Backup jobs, backup targets, encyption and so on are higher level features of `mkbackup`.
+Backup jobs, backup targets, encryption and so on are higher level features of mkbackup.

 There is another important reason for the split: When we think of the Appliance system backup, we have one component that is responsible for each thing to be